Advait5922/URL-Shortener/README.md

 # Search Optimization
 Further, we see a search optimization feature.
 If the user wants to search for any specific URL, it can do so by either typing some common keywords present in the original or shortened URL or it can also write the note associated to it which is related to the content present on that URL's webpage

+# How to run the project
+As I have not hosted the project, it has to be run dircetly using the HTML code of the project webpage.
+There will be a HTML file attached in the repository file.

+# Learning Takeaways
+I learnt CSS,HTML and various tools and attributes which are used in the codes to get reference to URLs and their associated notes.
+Also I learnt the from submission necessities to how to represent a form in various forms and make it user friendly.

+# Resoureces/References
+Learnt basic HTML/CSS from youtube and applied them in coding the complete frontend part.

+# Project by Akshat Singh(21122007)